jldec/authorize-net-dpm/example/README.md

-## Authorize.NET Direct Post Method sandbox for node.js and heroku
+## Authorize.NET Direct Post Method sandbox example

 This is a small node.js Express server for sandbox testing the Authorize.Net DPM payment processing interface using the [authorize-net-dpm](authorize-net-dpm) module.